NZ Herald News Headline

 The best way to increase your lotto luck is to stick with a set of numbers and never change them.
 However, to increase you luck further, yes, use your birth-date BUT THAT’S NOT ALL!

 There are SIX main numbers I tell people to use when choosing their numbers and they are the ones that come from your Birth Name and your Date of Birth.
 The technique involves the Lettrological summing of the letters from your First Name, Your Whole Name, the Vowels in your Name and the Day of your Birth, then there is the entire Birth Date sum total, and finally the total of your full name (sometimes your called name will also do) and the total of your Birth Date. that gives us Six Numbers.
+Visit these 10 Sites to Help You Become an Expert in Van Leasing and make your business grow faster.

 - First Name